-How do you make the most of video content assets that you already have?
+How do you use video in marketing to make the most of the content assets that you already have?
 Most businesses will now have a large amount of past material that they want to reuse or repurpose.
 This could be footage from past brand or corporate videos, TV commercials, internal films, promotional stills or even music.
 It takes time, money and thought to create content that is worth sharing in the first place so it makes sense to want to get the most from it.
 If the content is for social, having more helps you to get noticed and to stay front of mind for your audience.
 A bit of extra mileage can make a big difference.
 So what are some of the ways to find it?

 1. Tell the Producer